-310 Representations made by a civilian before the LLRC at Kudathanai East on 13th November 2010.Transcript No.
+Representations made by a civilian before the LLRC at Kudathanai East on 13th November 2010.
+Transcript No. LLRC/FV/13.11.10/01

-LLRC/FV/13.11.10/01

-- 4.247 The wife of another former LTTE cadre312 appearing before the Commission at the District Secretariat in Madhu stated that on 16th May 2009 she and her three children had come to Mullaittivu from Mullaivaikkal.
+- 4.247 The wife of another former LTTE cadre appearing before the Commission at the District Secretariat in Madhu stated that on 16th May 2009 she and her three children had come to Mullaittivu from Mullaivaikkal.
 Her husband had not accompanied them but had joined them on 17th May 2009.
 On 18th May 2009 in the morning he had surrendered to the Army at Mullaittivu together with some important LTTE cadres (Elamparthy , Kumaran, Ruben, Babu and Velavan).
 They had surrendered accompanied by Father Francis Joseph and had been taken away in a bus.
 She stated that she had not heard from him since then.
-The Commission made inquiries regarding Father Francis Joseph from Father Muralitharan the Parish Priest and Assistant Administrator of Madhu Church, and he stated that Father Francis Joseph had been in the conflict area until the end with the LTTE and was supposed to have surrendered and since then his whereabouts were unknown. - 4.248 During its sittings in Ariyalai on 11th November 2010, the wife of a former LTTE member stated that they had come to Wattuwal on 17th May 2009 and her husband had surrendered to the Army on 18th May 2009.
+The Commission made inquiries regarding Father Francis Joseph from Father Muralitharan the Parish Priest and Assistant Administrator of Madhu Church, and he stated that Father Francis Joseph had been a political teacher of the LTTE and people had told him that Father Francis Joseph had been in the conflict area until the end with the LTTE and was supposed to have surrendered and since then his whereabouts were unknown. - 4.248 During its sittings in Ariyalai on 11th November 2010, the wife of a former LTTE member stated that they had come to Wattuwal on 17th May 2009 and her husband had surrendered to the Army on 18th May 2009.
 She said that the Army using loudspeakers called people to surrender indicating that all those who surrendered will be given common pardon.
 She further stated that the others who went with her husband in the bus were Puthuvai Rathinathurai LTTE poet, Lawrence Thilakar, and Baby Subramaniam.
-She said that she has had no news of her husband.313 - 4.249 During its sittings in Kandawalai, the wife of an ex LTTE employee stated that on 17th May 2009 she and her husband had crossed over to the Army held area at Wattuwal and on 18th May 2009 in the morning there had been an announcement around 9.30 a.m. or 10 a.m. that anyone who was in the LTTE even for a day should surrender.
+She said that she has had no news of her husband.
+313 - 4.249 During its sittings in Kandawalai, the wife of an ex LTTE employee stated that on 17th May 2009 she and her husband had crossed over to the Army held area at Wattuwal and on 18th May 2009 in the morning there had been an announcement around 9.30 a.m. or 10 a.m. that anyone who was in the LTTE even for a day should surrender.
 She further stated that her husband was not a member of the LTTE but a paid employee who was in charge of taking photographs and operating videos for the LTTE.
-On that date a lot of people led by Father Joseph Francis had surrendered including Yogi and Rathinathurai.
-She said that she has had no news of her husband.314
+On that

-312 Representations made by a civilian before the LLRC at Madhu on 08th January 2011.
+Representations made by a civilian before the LLRC at Madhu on 08th January 2011.
 Transcript No. LLRC/FV/08.01.11/01

-313 Representations made by a civilian before the LLRC at Ariyalai on 11th November 2010.
+Representations made by a civilian before the LLRC at Ariyalai on 11th November 2010.
 Transcript No. LLRC/FV/11.11.10/01